ReGenNow/ReGenNexus-UAP/CONTRIBUTING.md

 - Document new features thoroughly
 - Use clear, concise language
 - Include examples where appropriate
-- Keep the README and getting started guides up to date

 ## Scope Guidelines

 The open-source core protocol focuses on the fundamental communication framework.
 When contributing, please respect these boundaries:

 ### In Scope for Core Protocol
 - Message protocol implementation
 - Entity registry system
 - Context management